Renew the colours of your mind

 So how do we do that?
-Well we will look at that next week.
-For now start to submit your mind and your thoughts to God.
+Well it may be a challenging process, but for now, start to submit your mind, and your thoughts to God.
 If you want to see change in areas of your life, then start to ‘set your minds’ as well as your heart on those things.
 Plan around change, and plan for change.

 Remember this; we have to change the colour in the paint pot first, if we want to change the colour of the house!